 - dynamic (every part of the body is moving, such as Tai Chi)

-In our Tai Chi classes, students learn all three forms of Qigong.
+In our Tai Chi online course, students learn all three forms of Qigong.
 All three share the same characteristics: calmness of the mind and relaxation of the body which are conducive to the cultivation of qi.
 In all three forms, correct posture is emphasised as it is essential to the development of one’s Qigong.
-However, we gain many more benefits from practising Tai Chi (a dynamic Qigong) than from practising the static forms and almost all of the semi-dynamic Qigong sets.
-In Tai Chi, the body is also being developed holistically.
-This results in freedom of movement, greater flexibility and strength, and the ability to relax in motion.